 }

 worker_connections is a per-worker limit and includes upstream sockets as well as client sockets.
-The official Nginx docs also note that the real ceiling cannot exceed the current open-file limit, so higher values usually require a matching service or OS file-descriptor increase.
+The real ceiling cannot exceed the current open-file limit, so higher connection limits usually need a matching service or OS file-descriptor increase.

 http {